Click below dates for more recent updates:

-We got our hands on a rheostat rated for higher power, it is built with a resistance wire wound around a semicircular ceramic insulator.
+We got our hands on a 50W 30R rheostat, it is built with a resistance wire wound around a semicircular ceramic insulator.

 The upside of this device is that it is inexpensive, and easy enough to maintain/replace, but it does mean that we need to adjust the output by hand.
 We think it's possible, if we pay attention to the state of the batteries prior to turning on the alternator, and if we're careful to reduce input after a certain period (turning knob to zero and checking the state of charge).
 To start, we'll draw inspiration from how a smart regulator works.